mxcl/Workbench/README.md

 <img src="Documents/Screenshot.1.png" width="450">

-Workbench is an effective way to keep a backup of your Dotfiles that can be easily restored when you clean install macOS.
+Workbench is an effective way to continously backup your “dotfiles” so that they can be easily and securely restored when you clean install macOS and sign back into your iCloud account.

+At this time we are not a multiple computer synchronization solution, but this feature is not far off: the fundamentals are ready and there.

 # Support mxcl